Donald Howard Menzel: Biography

 Menzel traveled with several expeditions to view solar eclipses to obtain scientific data.
 On 19 June 1936, he led the Harvard-MIT expedition to the steppes of Russia (at Akbulak in Orenburg Oblast, southern Ural) to observe a total eclipse.
 For the 9 July 1945 eclipse, he directed the Joint U.S.-Canadian expedition to Saskatchewan, although they were clouded out.
 Menzel observed many total solar eclipses, often leading the expeditions, including Catalina, California (10 September 1923, cloudy), Camptonville, California (28 April 1930), Fryeburg, Maine (31 August 1932), Minneapolis-St. Paul, Minnesota (30 June 1954), the Atlantic coast of Massachusetts (2 October 1959), northern Italy (15 February 1951), Orono, Maine (20 July 1963, cloudy), Athens/Sunion Road, Greece (20 May 1966), Arequipa, Peru (12 November 1966), Miahuatlan, south of Oaxaca, Mexico (7 March 1970), Prince Edward Island Canada (10 July 1972), and western Mauritania (30 June 1973), in addition to the other three mentioned above.
 He proudly held the informal record for greatest number of observed solar eclipses, a "title" later broken by his student, colleague, and co-author Jay Pasachoff.

 Planetary nebula PK 329-02.2, also known as Menzel 2, or Mz 2.
 It was discovered in 1922.

 In the late 1930s, he built an observatory for solar research at Climax, CO, using a telescope that mimicked a total eclipse of the sun, allowing him and his colleagues to study the solar corona and to film the spouting flames, called prominences, emitted by the Sun.
 Menzel initially performed solar research, but later concentrated on studying gaseous nebulae.
 His work with Lawrence Aller and James Gilbert Baker defined many of the fundamental principles of the study of planetary nebulae.
 He wrote the first edition (1964) of A Field Guide to the Stars and Planets, part of the Peterson Field Guides.
 In one of his last papers, Menzel concluded, based on his analysis of the Schwarzschild equations, that black holes do not exist, and he declared them to be a myth.

-He also believed in the EPH (exploded planet hypothesis), stating, 'Presque toutes ces petites planètes circulent entre les orbites de Mars et Jupiter.
-On admet qu'elles représentent les fragments dispersés d'une grande planète qui se serait désintégrée.'
+He also believed in the EPH (exploded planet hypothesis), stating, 'Almost all of these little planets orbit between Mars and Jupiter.
+It is thought that they are the scattered fragments of a large planet that broke apart.'

 Menzel was a science fiction author; his "Fin's Funeral" appeared in Galaxy Science Fiction in 1965.
 He was also an artist, creating watercolor paintings of alien creatures and scenes which often featured three-dimensional "holes" though characters, clouds, and alien spaceships.